Use these 14 playful ideas to reinforce your lessons about the Word of God.

 Dust off your old Spanish book and give your main point in Español.
-Or if you’re first language is Spanish, try this with German!
+Or if your first language is Spanish, try this with German!
 Teach your class the foreign words.
 For example, have kids say “Mi amigo Jesus” (my friend Jesus) whenever you say Jesus’ name during class.
 Have kids continually repeat the words with you as you go through the lesson.

 Children love to learn and use sign language, so use it to reinforce and teach your lesson.
 Perhaps your lesson is on Christ’s healing of the deaf man.
 Check out a book about sign language from the library.
 Find out how to sign “Jesus is our healer.”
 Have kids periodically sign that sentence with you until they have it down.
 Challenge kids to sign this to their parents on the way home from church.

 6. Theological Words

 With one class of fourth-graders, I went through some of the doctrines of the Bible.
 Sound too deep?
 They loved it.
 They felt so smart knowing what Christology and angelology meant.
 Of course, we had to review the words frequently to help kids remember them.